Phonostalgia

 5626-A, -B, -C All the World Will Be Jealous of Me

-(Al Dubin; Ernest R. Ball)
+(Accepted) (Al Dubin; Ernest R. Ball)

 Edison BA 3290 (released October 1917)

-Take C was dubbed to Blue Amberol on July 11, 1917 [13712-2].
-From the Diamond Disc sleeve:
+Take C dubbed to Blue Amberol July 11, 1917 [13712-2].
+Diamond Disc sleeve:

 ERNEST R. BALL is one of the most successful American ballad-writers of the present day.
 You all remember his song "Love Me and the World is Mine."
 That was one of his first big successes.
 Since then he has brought out a great many other songs, most of which have made a hit.